6 Eco-Friendly Business Travel Tips You Must Follow Next Time2018-11-08

 4. Friendly ways

-Your means of transport also make a difference to the total carbon emissions.
+Your means of transport also make a difference in the total carbon emissions.
 For short distances, try walking or choosing eco-friendly means of transport.
 Even though all these expenses are covered for you, the damage caused to the environment is still not covered.

 5. Take care of what is around you